Barrie: Radio

+Local radio stations serving Barrie and area include:

+Other radio stations from Orillia, Midland, Newmarket, Toronto and the surrounding areas can also be heard in Barrie.

 Television

 CKVR-DT (currently part of the CTV 2 television system) is the only local television station in Barrie.
 It produces approximately 1.30 hours of local news on weekdays and 1 hour of local news on weekends.

 Television stations and rebroadcasters based in the vicinity of Barrie Region are: